This post may contain affiliate links. Please read my disclosure for more info.

-Check out the Podcast Assist course.
+Check out the Podcast Production School.
 There may be a waitlist for their next release.
-Why Podcast Assist?
+Why Podcast Production School?
 Full disclosure: I know one of the people who created the course — Melanie — and I trust her.
 I’ve watched her build her businesses up over the past few years.
 She knows her stuff.

 I don’t receive any compensation for recommending you check out this course.
 I just know that any project Melanie works on and supports is worthwhile.

-Here’s a Podcast Assist Q&A video from Horkey Handbook on YouTube.
+Here’s a Podcast Production School (formerly called Podcast Assist) Q&A video from Horkey Handbook on YouTube.

 6. Graphic Designer

 You’ll notice a theme in this post: the increasing demand for content leads to increasing demand for all aspects of content creation.